VeriorPies/MineCloud/minecloud_configuration_packages/Minecraft/README.md

  - If needed, edit the server start-up commands in `minecloud_configs/server/start_server.sh`
  - This is handy when we want to spin up a new server using an old server backup.

-## Managing The Server After Deployment
+## Managing the Server after Deployment
-Please refer to the "Managing The Server After Deployment" section in the main README.md.
+Please refer to the "Managing the Server after Deployment" section in the main README.md.

 ### Changing the Java version
 Some mods might work better with specific Java versions.